Irreversible entropy production, from quantum to classical: Introduction

 It is often useful to express the results in terms of the entropy production \emph{rate} $\dot{\Sigma} = d\Sigma/dt$.
 In this case the second law is usually written as

 with $\dot{\Phi} = \sum_i \dot{Q}_{E_i}/T_i$ being the entropy flow rate.
 This formula is particularly suited for studying non-equilibrium steady-state (NESSs) which occur when a system is coupled to two or more reservoirs kept at different temperatures.
-The typical scenario to have in mind is a piece of metal coupled to a hot bath in one end a cold one in the other.
+The typical scenario to have in mind is a piece of metal coupled to a hot bath at one end a cold one at the other.
 In this case, after a long time has passed the system will eventually reach a steady-state where $dS_S/dt = 0$.
 This, however, does not mean the system is in equilibrium.
 It simply means $\dot{\Sigma} = \dot{\Phi}$; that is, entropy is continually being produced in the system, but all of it is being dumped to the reservoirs.
 A NESS is therefore characterized by a finite and constant entropy production rate $\dot{\Sigma}$.
 Thermal equilibrium, on the other hand, occurs only when $\dot{\Sigma} = \dot{\Phi} = 0$.

-Irrespective of the definitions of entropy production and entropy production rate, the second law of thermodynamics can ultimately be summarized by the statement that $\Sigma \geqslant 0$, or $\dot{\Sigma} \geqslant 0$.
+Irrespective of the definitions of entropy production and entropy production rate, the second law of thermodynamics can ultimately be summarized by the statement that both $\Sigma \geqslant 0$ and $\dot{\Sigma} \geqslant 0$.
 Next we discuss some of the far reaching consequences of this seemingly simple statement.